taubyte/go-specs/README.md

 [![Discord](https://img.shields.io/discord/973677117722202152?color=%235865f2&label=discord)](https://tau.link/discord)

 # taubyte/go-specs

-A Go implementation of Taubyte Specs.
+A collection of helpers used by tau, config-compiler, tau-cli and others.

 # License
 Please see the LICENSE file for details.